haskell-webdriver/haskell-webdriver/examples/readme-example-beginner.md

 # Monads and other advanced library concepts

-hs-webdriver implements a very simple EDSL (embedded domain-specific language) for users to write web automation scripts.
+haskell-webdriver implements a very simple EDSL (embedded domain-specific language) for users to write web automation scripts.
 This EDSL is implemented using a state monad.
 The state monad maintains implicit information about the WebDriver session between commands, so that individual commands only require you to specify the parameters relevant to the action they perform.
 Ironically enough, in some ways this makes the Haskell bindings for WebDriver more imperative than the bindings used by